olympusapp/olympus/readme.md

-Olympus is a ultra-fast and secure file server.
+Olympus is a ultra-fast and secure file server, designed to be used in local networks to share files between diferent devices-

 Made using:
 - TypeScript